Powered vs. Passive Speakers – Know the Difference, Meet Your Needs

 Subwoofers (“subs”) are a common subcategory of speakers that are specifically built to handle extremely low-pitched audio frequencies (bass and sub-bass, generally 20-200 Hz).
 This gives your audio more accurate stereo imaging, enhances dynamics, and enables more immersive listening.
 A must for miking low-frequency instruments such as kick drums or bass guitar, subs are also great for background music (particularly bass-heavy genres), stadiums, concert halls, theaters, studios, and more.

 Subwoofers never work alone—they’re designed to work in partnership with loudspeakers that handle higher-pitched frequencies.
-Like their loudspeaker counterparts, subs come in powered (built-in amplifier) and passive (requires an external amplifier connection) versions.
+Like their loudspeaker counterparts, subs come in powered (built-in amp) and passive (requires an external amp connection) versions.

 One important thing to remember is that you cannot mix and match types of subs and speakers (i.e., connect a powered speaker to a passive subwoofer, or vis-versa); always connect a powered speaker to a powered subwoofer or a passive speaker to a passive subwoofer.